 Kirstin was awarded a CBE in 2011 for her work during the financial crisis.

 Robert Herga - Non-Executive Director

 Robert is a solicitor with more than 30 years' experience of working in major corporations.
 Robert is currently General Counsel and Company Secretary at Gatwick Airport Limited having previously held that position at BAA plc and Carpetright plc.
 Prior to that he had undertaken legal roles within British Steel and BT.
-Robert is the Chairman of Trustees for the defined benefit pension schemes of both Gatwick Airport Limited and Edinburgh Airport Limited.
+Robert is the Chairman of Trustees for the defined benefit pension scheme of Gatwick Airport Limited.